scrapinghub/webstruct/docs/tutorial.rst

 If you use :class:`~.WapitiCRF` directly then train a CRF using :meth:`.WapitiCRF.fit` method.
-It accepts 2 lists: a list of lists of feature dicts for all documents, and a list of lists of tags for all documents:
+It accepts 2 lists: a list of lists of feature dicts, and a list of lists of tags:

 >>> crf.fit(features, y)